dalilfob/Notes/411/Notes-1-16.md

 #### Definition of NPDA
 A nondeterministic Pushdown Automaton (NPDA) is a 7-tuple...where:

-1) S is a finite set of states
+1. S is a finite set of states

-2) \sigma is a finite set of input symbols
+2. \sigma is a finite set of input symbols

-3) \gamma """""""""""""""""""" stack
+3.\gamma """""""""""""""""""" stack

-4) \delta is a transition function mapping
+4. \delta is a transition function mapping

-5) P_0 in S, the initial state
+5. P_0 in S, the initial state

-6) Z_0 in \gamma the initial stack symbol
+6. Z_0 in \gamma the initial stack symbol

-7) F (c with underline thingy) S , the set of final states
+7. F (c with underline thingy) S , the set of final states

 > We use empty stack model